conan-io/docs/reference/commands/profile.rst

     Saving detected profile to /Users/barbarians/.conan2/profiles/default

 Be aware that if the profile already exists you have to use ``--force`` to overwrite it.
-Otherwise it will
+Otherwise it will fail

 ..  code-block:: text
     :caption: *force overwriting already existing default profile*